Black Castle, Bristol: Description

 The Castle is built from pre-cast black copper-slag blocks from William Reeve's 'Bristol Brass Company' foundry at Crew's Hole.
 Turning such slag into a building material became quite common in Bristol during the second half of the 18th century.
 It was a way of disposing of waste 'cinders' that had previously been dumped on the banks of the River Avon, to the annoyance of Bristol's City Council, who noted in 1749 that this was ‘a very great nuisance and likely to choak up the said river if not removed’.

-Much of the freestone carving and dressings on the building supposedly came from the city's demolished medieval gateways and St Werburghs Church, rebuilt by James Bridges in 1758–61.
-The Black Castle has been designated by Historic England as a Grade I-listed building.
+Much of the freestone carving and dressings on the building supposedly came from the city's demolished medieval gateways and St Werburgh's Church, rebuilt by James Bridges in 1758–61.
+The Black Castle has been designated by Historic England as a Grade I listed building.
 Arno's Court Triumphal Arch used to stand in front of the building, but was moved in 1912 to approximately 100 metres away.